openvinotoolkit/geti-sdk/examples/README.md

 The example scripts provided here show several common usecases for the Intel® Geti™ SDK.
 To run the examples, simply:
 1. Install the `geti-sdk` package into your python environment
-2. Create a `.env` file containing the authentication information for you Intel® Geti™ server, following the instructions in the [Authentication](#authentication) box.
+2. Create a `.env` file containing the authentication information for your Intel® Geti™ server, following the instructions in the [Authentication](#authentication) box.
 3. In your terminal, navigate to the `examples` folder